shichao-an/notes/docs/gopl/ch2.md

 func init() { /* ... */ }
 ```

-Except that `init` functions can’t be called or referenced, they are normal functions.
+Except that `init` functions can't be called or referenced, they are normal functions.
 Within each file, `init` functions are automatically executed when the program starts, in the order in which they are declared.

 * One package is initialized at a time, in the order of imports in the program, dependencies first.
     * For example, if package `p` imports `q`, then `q` is fully initialized before `p`'s initialization begins.
 * Initialization proceeds from the bottom up; the `main` package is the last to be initialized.
 All packages are fully initialized before the application's `main` function begins.

 The package below defines a function `PopCount` that returns the number of set bits (bits whose value is 1) in a `uint64` value, which is called its [*population count*](https://en.wikipedia.org/wiki/Hamming_weight).
-It uses an `init` function to precompute a table of results, `pc`, for each possible 8-bit value so that the `PopCount` function needn’t take 64 steps but can just return the sum of eight table lookups.
-(This is definitely not the fastest algorithm for counting bits, but it’s convenient for illustrating `init` functions, and for showing how to precompute a table of values, which is often a useful programming technique.)
+It uses an `init` function to precompute a table of results, `pc`, for each possible 8-bit value so that the `PopCount` function needn't take 64 steps but can just return the sum of eight table lookups.
+(This is definitely not the fastest algorithm for counting bits, but it's convenient for illustrating `init` functions, and for showing how to precompute a table of values, which is often a useful programming technique.)

 <small>[gopl.io/ch2/popcount](https://github.com/shichao-an/gopl.io/blob/master/ch2/popcount/main.go)</small>